Skip to main content

 • Reactive Components Update the First Time a Screen Loads

 A flow now updates the value of a field when the screen loads if the field is configured to react to changes in another field on the same screen.
 If you navigate to a previous or later screen and then return to the current screen, the flow doesn’t update the reactive components again.
-Previously, fields didn’t update unless the user performed an additional action, such as changing a value in a field.
+Previously, fields didn’t update unless the user performed an additional action, such as manually changing a value in a field.
 This change applies only to flows that are running on API version 59.0 or later.

 • Inform Screen Reader Users of Reactive Changes on a Flow Screen